AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ## Citations

+>[!NOTE]
+>
+> Citations are supported only in the Old Editor and are currently not available in New Editor.
+The information in this article applies only if you are using the Old Editor.

 In Experience Manager Guides, you can add and import citations and apply them to your content.
 You can add these citations from any source of books, websites, and journals.

 For details, view [Add and manage citations in your content](./web-editor-apply-citations.md).